 Alpha provides an opportunity to explore the meaning of life and it is designed primarily for people who don't go to church; people who wouldn't call themselves Christians.
 It allows time to discuss questions like ‘why am I here’, ‘what's the purpose of life’, ‘does life have an ultimate meaning’ and discuss these big questions in a way that's very low key, unpressurised non-confrontational - based on respect for people regardless of what they believe or what they think.

-At Rostrevor Baptist Church Spring Alpha 2021 will be available in two formats.
+At Rostrevor Baptist Church Alpha is available in two formats.

 In-house Alpha at the Clay Cup Café

-Come to the Launch Night dinner at 7:00pm on Monday 30 August, at 288 Montacute Road Rostrevor, when the Alpha course will be introduced.
+Come to the Launch Night dinner at 288 Montacute Road Rostrevor, when the Alpha course will be introduced.
 Transport can be provided if required.

 At this venue, Alpha will be run in both English and Mandarin languages.